 Part of the information they extract is the keywords a web page is associated with.

-If during this process your website is associated with the wrong keywords, then you have no chances of appearing high in the results for the keywords that matter for your website.
+If during this process your website is associated with the wrong keywords, then you have no chance of appearing high in the results for the keywords that matter for your website.

 Let me give you an example to understand this better.